Xi-Jinhu/Multi-Stage-Trojan-Censorship-evasion-Technology/README.md

 # Ethics and Licensing

-All MSTS code will be released under the GPL v3.
+All MSTS code will be released under the MIT License.
 This prevents technology monopolies and ensures contributions to the community.